ThioJoe/Auto-Synced-Translated-Dubs/README.md

 ### External Requirements:
 - ffmpeg must be installed (https://ffmpeg.org/download.html)
+   - Install to PATH for assurance.
+[RANDOM INTERNET GUIDE](https://academy.streamholics.live/guias/guia-ffmpeg/)
-- You'll need the binaries for a program called 'rubberband' ( https://breakfastquay.com/rubberband/ ) .
-Doesn't need to be installed, just put both exe's and the dll file in the same directory as the scripts.
+- You'll need the binaries for a program called 'rubberband' (https://breakfastquay.com/rubberband/).
+Doesn't need to be installed, just put the .exe files and the .dll file in the same directory/folder as the scripts.

 ## Setup & Configuration
 1. Download or clone the repo and install the requirements using `pip install -r requirements.txt`